Are Proofreading Courses Worth It?

 Note: It’s recommended that students take all three classes to complete the series.

-This series of classes is expensive; however, they’re offered by a prestigious name in the publishing industry.
+This series of classes is expensive, but they’re offered by a prestigious name in the publishing industry.

-If budget isn’t a concern for you and you plan to apply for highly competitive proofreading positions, these courses are a solid option.
+If your budget isn’t a concern and you plan to apply for highly competitive proofreading positions, these courses are a solid option.

-Finally, I wrote a post about how these proofreading classes compare if you’d like more information.
-I’ve included a couple of tables to make the comparison as straightforward as possible.
+Finally, I wrote a post comparing these proofreading classes if you’d like more information.
+I’ve included a couple of tables to make the comparison as simple as possible.

 How Much Proofreaders Make